HALFIN-LABS/Xeadline/xeadline/README.md

-# Xeadline
+# Xeadspace

 A decentralized Reddit alternative built on Nostr and Lightning Network.

 ## Overview

-Xeadline combines the community-focused design of Reddit with the censorship-resistance of Nostr and the economic capabilities of Bitcoin's Lightning Network.
+Xeadspace combines the community-focused design of Reddit with the censorship-resistance of Nostr and the economic capabilities of Bitcoin's Lightning Network.
 It provides a platform where users truly own their content, communities can establish their own governance, and creators can receive direct support through Lightning tips.

 ## Tech Stack